 Performance Marketing: What is it?

 Performance marketing is a type of digital advertising that measures and optimizes performance based on specific goals, such as lead generation, customer acquisition, or sales.
-Performance marketing campaigns are designed to drive specific actions by consumers, such as filling out a form, making a purchase, or downloading an app.
+These campaigns are designed to drive specific actions by consumers, such as filling out a form, making a purchase, or downloading an app1.

 Unlike traditional advertising, performance marketing is focused on ROI and results rather than brand awareness.
 Advertisers only pay for the desired action, such as a click or a conversion, which makes it a highly efficient and cost-effective marketing strategy.

-To achieve success with performance marketing, it’s important to follow some marketing best practices that are specific to this type of marketing.
+To achieve success with performance marketing, it’s important to follow some best practices that are specific to this type of marketing, including:

 A/B testing is a fundamental practice in performance marketing that involves comparing two versions of a website or landing page to determine which one performs better.
 By making small changes to the design, copy, or layout of a page and measuring the impact on conversion rates, you can optimize your website for maximum performance.
 A/B testing can help you identify the most effective call-to-action (CTA), the best headline, the optimal layout, and the most persuasive copy to drive conversions.

 Conversion optimization is the practice of optimizing your website or landing page to improve the conversion rate.
 By analyzing user behaviour and identifying barriers to conversion, you can make changes to your website that remove these obstacles and make it easier for visitors to take action.
 Conversion optimization can include changes to the layout, design, copy, or functionality of your website, as well as the use of persuasive techniques such as social proof, scarcity, and urgency.